furukawaken/furukawaken.github.io/_pages/cv.md

 -- * M.S. in Mathematical Science, The University of Tokyo, 2017
 -- * B.S. in Mathematics, Nagoya University, 2015

-- Ph.D. in Mathematical Sciences, The University of Tokyo, 2020
-- M.S. in Mathematical Sciences, The University of Tokyo, 2017
-- B.S. in Mathematics, Nagoya University, 2015

 ## Work Experience
 <!-- ====== -->
 <!-- * Spring 2024: Academic Pages Collaborator -->